 But, content marketing is more than just SEO (search engine optimization).
 SEO creates awareness and enhances your reputation, but you need more to move consumers down the sales funnel.

 So, the present of content marketing focuses on providing more than just SEO, introducing or expanding on other forms of content, such as video, images, and infographics.
-Also increasing in importance are, webinars and podcasts as content marketing embraces a variety of content formats to engage readers/ listeners/ viewers.
+Also increasing in importance are, webinars and podcasts as content marketing embrace a variety of content formats to engage readers/ listeners/ viewers.

 My posts now contain an average of 3 images where, in the past, there was normally 1 image to the right of the first paragraph.
 Plus, images tend to be full-frame images, rather than little images to the left or right of your written content.
 Creating and finding quality, unique images are now as time-consuming as writing the content — if not more time-consuming.

 Not only are images more important in your content marketing strategy across your website and social networks, Instagram, Flickr, and Pinterest (image-heavy social networks) now command attention as a source of customers.